sammyl4231/sep11-freedom-project/tool/learning-log.md

 * I tried out the platformer tutorial, and it was really fun.
 I use the arrow buttons to move the "Bean" sprite left and right.
 And I use the space button to jump.
 I changed the duration time of how long you stay big after eating the apple.

+### 12/2/24 LL5

+* I tinkered with the draw, rpg, and concert tutorials on the Kaboom.js playground.

+* In the draw tutorial, when I hovered my cursor on the output, the cursor would show a black line trace in the motion of my cursor.
+When I pressed the button on the mouse and held it, I could use it to draw and leave the motion strokes.

+* In the concert tutorial, I used the arrow keys to move "Bean" left and right, and the space bar to jump.
+I made Bean jump using the space bar to hit colorful musical note blocks that would let out their own jingle.
+When Bean hits the red block, the output shakes and zooms in on Bean, then I have to run the code over again.

+* In the rpg tutorial, Bean and friends are trapped in rooms and Bean needs to collect the key to unlock the door to escape the room.
+Bean's friends are there to help Bean get out.
+I used the arrow keys to move, when Bean goes to a friend, it shows a helpful message from the friend.
+When Bean collects the key, Bean can open the door and go to the next level.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc